loop-recur/media_person/README.md

 ## Media person

-Haskell media server that crops
+Media server that saves and converts images and videos.

 ### API